-Also in Welcome to Watch Your Waste Sub menu
+Also in Love Food Hate Waste Sub menu

 65% of adults in the UK admit that they buy too much food and it goes to waste.
-In fact, more than 1 in every 5 bags of food to leave a shop end up being thrown away, so it’s likely that more than 65% of adults is an under estimation and that more people are simply unaware that they are buying too much food and wasting it, or they aren’t prepared to admit it.
+In fact, around 1 in every 6 bags of food to leave a shop end up being thrown away.

 It’s estimated that 64% of British adults are already overweight, having a body mass index (BMI) of 25 or more.
 This includes around 28% of adults who are obese (with a BMI of 30 or more), making the UK the most overweight nation in western Europe.